FOR IMMEDIATE RELEASE

-The vile actions of this officer have traumatized this city.
+The alleged vile actions of this officer have traumatized this city.
 This particular act of solidarity demonstrates a blatant disregard for human life.
-“This is not a traffic violation we are dealing with, this is manslaughter, a cold-blooded killing of a civilian by an officer on the sunshine list” said the Chair of the Coalition.
+“This is not a traffic violation we are dealing with, this is an alleged cold-blooded killing of a civilian by an officer on the sunshine list” said the Chair of the Coalition.

 Comments made Wednesday morning by Ottawa Police Association president Matt Skof are extremely short sighted and very shocking.
 In an interview he stated that the campaign had nothing to do with community relations and that the bracelet simply expresses support for a fellow colleague in ‘difficult profession going through a very difficult time’.
 “No one is contesting that policing is difficult.
 We honour and respect the hard work and sacrifice of those who serve and protect with dignity.
 The problem is with people like Matt Skof and other members who choose to wear these bracelets that tarnish the integrity of the police service”, added Ahmed.

-Aside from the indifference to the pain and suffering Montsion caused, this campaign is not only in bad taste it shows horrible leadership, bad judgement and it begs the question: what sort of precedent does this bracelet campaign set in cases of cold blooded murders?
+Aside from the indifference to the pain and suffering the incident with Montsion caused, this campaign is not only in bad taste it shows horrible leadership, bad judgement and it begs the question: what sort of precedent does this bracelet campaign set in cases of cold blooded murders?

 We, as concerned citizens, are deeply disturbed by this campaign and urge all officers and members of the Ottawa community to not partake in wearing these bracelets.
 It is difficult to stomach the idea that 1200 bracelets were purchased to show support for an individual charged with manslaughter — police officer or not.
 We stand by the fundamental principle of the rule of law and, as such, reject the double standards accorded to Const.
 Daniel Montsion through this campaign.
 We call on the members of the Ottawa Police to show reason and discretion in this difficult time and to act with human dignity in mind.